Explore the USS Arizona Memorial

 The Experience at the USS Arizona Memorial

 At the Pearl Harbor Visitor Center you will get the chance to relive the moments of Pearl Harbor attack by exploring The Road to War and Attack galleries that houses historical artifacts, photos, and video displays.
 A moving 23-minute documentary film featuring archival footage of the actual attack will also be shown to you.
 Then, you will be transported by an official United States Navy-operated vessel across the bay to the USS Arizona Memorial slinging above the sunken battleship in which 1,177 crewmen heroically gave their lives for the country.
 You can see the Pearl Harbor from the same viewpoint as the sailors saw in the morning and see the names of the martyrs.
 For every tourist, this important and remarkable tour is highly recommended.
+Book the USS Arizona Memorial tour now & pay respect to the brave soldiers who lost their lives during Pearl Harbor attack.

 WWII Valor in the Pacific National Monument